Brazilian-Institute-of-Robotics/ut-8channels/README.md

 Just replace `<filename>` with the name of the file you want to export (don't forget to add the `.utd` suffix).

-The output is a csv sheet with 8 columns (each for a sensor) and N rows, where N is the number of acquisitions.
-Each cell corresponds to an A-scan.
+The output is a xlsx file with 8 sheets (each for a sensor).
+In each sheet, each column represents the data of a single A-scan.